mozilla-services/docs/source/server-devguide/configuration.rst

 application.
 The configuration data will be available on the application object as a dictionary-like object stored in the `config` attribute.
-The settings from the `[global]` section will be stored as the simple key name, while the settings from the other sctions will be keyed as `<section_name>.<key>`.
+The settings from the `[global]` section will be stored as the simple key name, while the settings from the other sections will be keyed as `<section_name>.<key>`.

 So::